nleiva/capirca_acl/docs/translate.md

 - `priority`: defines the integer of the nftables chain priority.
 - `out`: Specifies that the direction of packet flow is out. (default)
 - `in`: Specifies that the direction of packet flow is in.
+- `sectionId`: specifies the Id for the section [optional]
+- `securitygroup`: specifies that the appliedTo should be security group [optional]
+- `securitygroupId`: specifies the Id of the security group [mandatory if securitygroup is given]

 #### Examples